wlchin/SampleExplorer/README.md

     ```

-- Strategy 3: Gene set as input
+- Strategy 3: Gene set only as input

     ```python